Son of Dork: Music career

+Welcome to Loserville: 2005 - 2007

-In November 2005 Son of Dork released their first single "Ticket Outta Loserville" which reached number 3 in the UK Charts, followed a few weeks later with their debut album Welcome to Loserville.
+In November 2005, Son of Dork released their first single "Ticket Outta Loserville" which reached number 3 in the UK Charts, followed a few weeks later with their debut album Welcome to Loserville.
 Follow-up single "Eddie's Song" was released in January 2006 and reached number 10 in the UK charts.
 Son of Dork then penned their next single "We're Not Alone" for Ant and Dec's film Alien Autopsy, although it was never released as a single.

 On 6 February 2007 Son of Dork toured with Wheatus, Army of Freshmen, and Bowling for Soup in The Get Happy '07 Tour.
 The tours were met with a favourable reception and the band performed a new song originally for the deluxe edition of their Welcome to Loserville album called "Colgate Smile".

 The band during most of 2007 went under Bourne's self-created record company Sic Puppy Records.
 During this time they headlined The Sic Tour which gave several unsigned bands an opportunity to perform to the public.
 The gig took place in Shepards Bush Empire on 24 March and the band debuted new songs including "What Happened To Your Band?" and "Go Home Monday".

+Split and further projects: 2008 - present

 Although there has never been an official announcement, Son of Dork's split in 2007 was confirmed by Bourne on a tweet in November 2020.
 He stated 'In the background I was being heavily sued in the high court of justice for the rights to all the Busted songs.
 I left the band to give my undivided attention to fighting this case which after 4 years I won.
 Then I started trying to bring my music career back to life.'

 Post-split, Bourne would go on to join pop-rock supergroup McBusted before rejoining Busted in 2015.
 Steve Rushton began a solo career in the US, contributing to soundtracks to films Hannah Montana: The Movie, G-Force and Race To Witch Mountain.
 He also provided the theme song to The Suite Life on Deck.